open5e/open5e/source/characters/advancement.rst

 ^^^^^^^^^^^^^

-When you gain your first level in a class other than your initial class, you gain only some of new class’s starting proficiencies, as shown in the Multiclassing Proficiencies table.
+When you gain your first level in a class other than your initial class, you gain only some of new class's starting proficiencies, as shown in the Multiclassing Proficiencies table.

 Multiclassing Proficiencies